Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 Chapter Thirty-One – Taking Back the Ministry

 Bones smiled grimly as she surveyed the army gathered in front of her in the Great Hall of Hogwarts.
 It was made up of a large variety of people.
 Some of them had spent time in a concentration camp.
 Others were in their fifties.
-The youngest people she'd knowingly allowed in her army were sixteen.
-Cedric Diggory would officially be going with that army, along with his mother, but unknown to the Minister, the D.A. would be following as backup.
+The youngest person she'd knowingly allowed in her army was fifteen.
+Cedric Diggory, who would turn sixteen in just a few months, would officially be going with that army, along with his mother, but unknown to the Minister, the D.A. would be following as backup.
 Tox and Sky were with the Minister's group, and had specifically volunteered to fight Umbridge.
 Had Amelia known their physical ages, she'd have rejected them.
 However, all she knew about the pair was that they were good in a fight and had rescued her niece from terrible torture.

 "First of all," said Amelia, giving her version of a pep talk, "I want you all to know that I'm proud of each and every one of you."
 She took a deep breath.
 "I'm not going to lie to you.
 Some of us will die during this battle.
 Others of us will be injured.
 If any of you have any doubts, now's the time to back out.
 I won't blame you."
 Nobody left.
 "What we're doing, we're doing for Britain and the whole world.
 Umbridge won't be satisfied staying here forever.
 We're going to stop the Shadow from causing pain to anyone else – once and for all!"
 There was cheering before portkeys that had been charmed by Headmistress McGonagall were distributed that would take them near the Ministry.
 As they activated, the huge room suddenly became empty.

 "They're gone," reported Susan Bones, who'd watched from the Entrance Hall.
 Her aunt wouldn't even let her in the room for fear she'd try to sneak to the battle.